-- 1. Outbuilding Shed, detached garage18, farm outbuilding, cabana, studio, or similar outbuilding not intended, designed, or used for residential occupancy provided it shall not be located in the front yard. - 2.
-Outdoor Recreation Facility Pool, tennis court, paddle tennis court, basketball court, sport court, or similar non-illuminated outdoor recreation facility provided it: - a. is not illuminated, and - b. shall not be located in the front yard. - Accessory Structures On the same lot as a permitted principal building, structure or use; structures such as, but not limited to: detached decks exceeding 200 square feet, gazebos, pergolas exceeding 200 square feet, outdoor kitchens, renewable energy systems, spas/hot tubs, etc., provided that it shall not be located in the front yard.26
+- 1. Outbuilding Shed, detached garage18, farm outbuilding, cabana, studio, or similar outbuilding not intended, designed, or used for residential occupancy provided it shall not be located in the front yard. - Outdoor Recreation Facility Pool, tennis court, paddle tennis court, basketball court, sport court, or similar non-illuminated outdoor recreation facility provided it: a. is not illuminated, and - a.
+Is not illuminated, and - b. shall not be located in the front yard. - Accessory Structures On the same lot as a permitted principal building, structure or use; structures such as, but not limited to: detached decks exceeding 200 square feet, gazebos, pergolas exceeding 200 square feet, outdoor kitchens, renewable energy systems, spas/hot tubs, etc., provided that it shall not be located in the front yard.26

-C. PERMITTED BY SPECIAL PERMIT (COMMISSION) 19,20,21
+C. PERMITTED BY SPECIAL PERMIT (COMMISSION) 19, 20, 21